WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 There could be several reasons for cart abandonment, like - a technical glitch while completing the purchase, user distraction, the card didn't work, etc.

-It's always good to reach out and check what the problem was.
+It's always good to reach out and check what the problem is so as to recover the abandoned carts effectively.

 As per several studies, you should be sending out three cart abandonment automated emails: